-Mallory grew up in the Williamsport area and was a student at the Uptown Music Collective in the early days of the organization.
-She was one of a small group of female students in what was at the time mostly a “boys club”.
-Mallory lent her leadership skills, powerful voice and strong guitar work to many Uptown Music Collective projects, most notably, the first Uptown Music Collective major performance, Dark Side of the Moon: A Theatrical Presentation.
+I grew up in the Williamsport area and was a student at the Uptown Music Collective in the early days of the organization.
+I was one of a small group of female students in what was at the time mostly a “boys club”.
+I lent my leadership skills, powerful voice and strong guitar work to many Uptown Music Collective projects, most notably, the first Uptown Music Collective major performance, Dark Side of the Moon: A Theatrical Presentation.

-After high school she attended the Berklee College of Music for a few years as a vocal student, where she was awarded a Songwriting Scholarship.
-Mallory graduated from Penn State University in 2009 with a Bachelor of Science-Art Education degree.
+After high school I attended the Berklee College of Music for a few years as a vocal student, where I was awarded a Songwriting Scholarship.
+I graduated from Penn State University in 2009 with a Bachelor of Science-Art Education degree.

-Since that time, she has been substituting in local school districts and performing in the local area as a solo singer-songwriter, and with her band Mal Scoppa and the Tall Tales.
+Since that time, I have been substituting in local school districts and performing in the local area as a solo singer-songwriter, and with her band Mal Scoppa and the Tall Tales.

 “I have been involved with the Uptown Music Collective for 11 years, beginning as a 10 year old guitar student.
 Even then the Collective had an atmosphere of camaraderie and friendly competition that reached me.
 I discovered my life onstage during performances like The Unforgettable Fire and Killer Queen.
 Yes, I learned to play guitar but even more than that, I learned about the importance of practice and perseverance.
 I came to understand that achievement was my decision and that success would come from my own efforts.
 In my last year as a student, I led the Collective’s Youngblood’s Blue’s Band to the International Blues Challenge Youth Showcase where I won a monetary award for my knowledge of Blue’s music, thanks to the Collective’s music education program.
 Participating at the top levels in the Collective today continues to demand this excellence and I am proud to be back as a faculty member, teaching guitar lessons and music theory classes.”

-Gabe Stillman is a 2013 graduate of Williamsport HS and received his Bachelor of Music degree magna cum laude from the Berklee College of Music in Boston, MA in just 27 months.
-He currently performs the blues throughout PA and NY with Gabe Stillman and the Billtown Giants.
-Gabe recently represented the Billtown Blue’s Association at the IBC in Memphis, TN in January 2017.
-Find him at gabestillman.com and on Facebook as gabestillmanmusic.
+I am a 2013 graduate of Williamsport HS and received my Bachelor of Music degree magna cum laude from the Berklee College of Music in Boston, MA in just 27 months.
+I currently perform the blues throughout PA and NY with the Gabe Stillman Band.
+I recently represented the Billtown Blue’s Association at the IBC in Memphis, TN in January 2017.
+Find me at gabestillman.com and on Facebook as gabestillmanmusic.